 “I’ve been dealing with some things,” Scandrick said.
-“I managed to get through last game and do what it takes to help this team from being 0-2, and [I’m] dealing with the after effects of it now.”
+“I managed to get through last game and do what it takes to help this team from being 0-2 and dealing with the aftereffects of it now.”

-Scandrick did not practice Wednesday, instead doing resistance training and extra stretching with associate athletic trainer Britt Brown.
+Scandrick did not practice Wednesday, spending practice doing resistance training and extra stretching with associate athletic trainer Britt Brown.
 His status for Sunday’s game against the Chicago Bears is up in the air.

 “I don’t know what to expect,” Scandrick said.
 “I’m not like a car.
 You can’t take me to the shop and put new wheels on me and new brakes.
 I’m a human.”